 When cleaning your home, you may be concerned about how synthetic or natural the chemicals you're using are, as well as how your dog or cat will react to them.
-While you want a sparkling home, you want to ensure that your pets won't get sick from the cleaning products.
+One product you've heard about is borax, also known as sodium tetraborate decahydrate, and unfortunately, borax is not safe for pets and is extremely toxic if ingested.

 Video of the Day